-Starbucks Coffee’s Generic Strategy (Porter’s Model)
+Starbucks’ Generic Competitive Strategy (Porter’s Model)

-Starbucks Corporation’s Intensive Growth Strategies
+Starbucks’ Intensive Growth Strategies

 Given the intensive growth opportunities in the global market, Starbucks employs multiple strategies for effective business growth.
-In the simultaneous implementation of its intensive growth strategies, the coffeehouse company focuses more on expanding its international market presence, as well as in offering products of high quality and value.
+In the simultaneous implementation of its intensive growth strategies, the coffeehouse company focuses on expanding its international market presence, as well as offering products of high quality and value.
 Starbucks adjusts the combination of these intensive growth strategies and the emphasis on each strategy, depending on current conditions in local and regional markets.

+Market Development.
 Starbucks uses market development as its secondary strategy for intensive growth.
 This strategy supports business growth by generating revenues in new markets or new market segments by offering the company’s current product mix of food and beverages.
 For example, Starbucks Coffee offers its current products to more consumers by entering more countries.
 In market development, intensive growth opportunities are exploited by strategically growing the company’s consumer base, which equates to a larger volume of sales of food, beverages, and other merchandise.

-In using the broad differentiation generic strategy, Starbucks Corporation ensures competitive advantage through products and ingredients that establish an image of specialty and uniqueness.
-This generic strategy translates to various policies and programs to keep the coffeehouse business differentiated against the competition.
-A challenge in applying this generic strategy for competitive advantage is that Starbucks must always innovate to maintain its uniqueness and attractiveness among target consumers.
-The enterprise needs to innovate ahead of other coffeehouse firms to maintain its competitive advantage and growth based on this generic strategy.
+In using the generic competitive strategy of broad differentiation, Starbucks Corporation ensures competitive advantages through products and ingredients that establish an image of specialty and uniqueness.
+This generic competitive strategy translates to various policies and programs to keep the coffeehouse business differentiated against the competition.
+A challenge in applying this generic strategy for competitive advantage is that Starbucks must always innovate to maintain its uniqueness and attractiveness to consumers.
+The enterprise needs to innovate ahead of other coffeehouse firms to maintain its competitive advantages and growth based on this generic strategy.

 - Starbucks Corporation – Form 10-K.